Gregor-Davies/GEG/README.md

 Want me to add a command suggest one by opening a issue and I will implement it!

 How to install & run the bot:
-- Install Node.js
+- Install Node.js.
-- Install Discord.js
+- Install Discord.js.
-- Create a Discord token on the Discord Developer Page with all the scopes
+- Create a Discord token on the Discord Developer Page with all the scopes.
-- Run the bot with: node i (In the terminal)
+- Run the bot with: node i (In the terminal).

 Lastly don't forget to have fun!
 If you create something cool with this please link it to me and I will feature it on this page.